-About Yoga And Cancer Classes
+About Heal Yoga and Cancer Classes

 Yoga and Cancer classes are different from regular yoga classes you would typically find at your local studio.
 They are even different from classes that are called "gentle” or “restorative.”
 Yoga and Cancer was specifically designed to provide therapeutic benefits to cancer patients and survivors in a relaxed and supportive environment.
 Specific movements and postures along with mindful breathing and meditation techniques help manage stress and support the immune system.
 Yoga and Cancer will help you build strength, improve flexibility and range of motion and support the health of the cardiac and lymphatic systems.
 Yoga and Cancer is a place to be able to practice yoga with others who have cancer stories.
 Our yoga will help with physical issues in the body, reduce stress and anxiety and reconnect you to your self.
 Being in community with others expands the ability to feel support.